Fleet GPS Tracking: How It Works and Why Every Business Needs It

 Evaluating your options begins with internal reflection.
 You must first identify the biggest operational problem you are trying to solve.
 Are you trying to reduce fuel costs?
 Improve dispatch times?
 Stop unauthorized vehicle use?
 Your primary goal will dictate the features you need.

 Perhaps one of the more important considerations, but one that is often overlooked, is the installation process for each GPS tracker.
-Look for systems that offer a simple installation process.
-OBD-II trackers typically offer the easiest experience, since you just plug the tracker into the port that has been standard on all vehicles manufactured since 1996.
+Look for systems that offer a simple installation process, since devices may be hard-wired, plug-in, or battery-operated.
+OBD-II plug-in trackers typically offer the easiest experience, since you just plug the tracker into the port that has been standard on all vehicles manufactured since 1996, and they suit almost any car or light truck.
+Hardwired units make more sense for large enterprise fleets that need to power extra accessories, or for heavy equipment that has no OBD-II port.
+And while most trackers transmit over cellular networks, fleets working in remote areas with limited coverage, think mining, forestry, or oil and gas, may need satellite-based trackers, which cost more but work almost anywhere.

-When it comes time to start thinking about deploying the system, don’t rush into your implementation.
-It’s often best to start with a pilot group so you can gather feedback and make adjustments before rolling the system out company-wide.
-Pilot programs also help you get a better idea of how many tracking devices you truly need, and what it’s like to scale the system up or down as needed.
+When it comes time to start thinking about deploying the system, don't rush into your implementation.
+It's often best to start with a pilot group so you can gather feedback and make adjustments before rolling the system out company-wide.
+Pilot programs also help you get a better idea of how many tracking devices you truly need, what it's like to scale the system up or down as needed, and how the management system can support preventive maintenance using the mileage or engine hours the trackers capture.

 How Bouncie Delivers Real-Time GPS Tracking Without the Complexity